JuliaIntervals/IntervalConstraintProgramming.jl/README.md

 ### 3D

 The package works in any number of dimensions, although it suffers from the usual exponential slowdown ("combinatorial explosion") in higher dimensions.
 In 3D, it is still relatively fast.
-There are sample 3D calculations in the `examples` directory, in particular in the `Solid torus` notebook, which uses [`GLVisualize.gl`](https://github.com/JuliaGL/GLVisualize.jl) to provide a 3D visualization which may be rotated and zoomed.
+There are sample 3D calculations in the `examples` directory, in particular in the [solid torus notebook](examples/Solid torus.ipynb], which uses [`GLVisualize.gl`](https://github.com/JuliaGL/GLVisualize.jl) to provide a 3D visualization which may be rotated and zoomed.
 The output for the solid torus looks like this:

 ![Coloured solid torus](examples/coloured_solid_torus.png)